-The registered owner may request a hearing to challenge an Automated Speed Enforcement Violation.
-The owner has fourteen (14) days from the date of issuance to contest an Automate Speed Enforcement Violation issued to the vehicle.
-At this point, the owner has the option to contest the violation either by mail or in person.
-If no response is received through payment or hearing request, a Notice of Determination is sent stating that the owner has been found liable by default, and must appear in person to petition to set the default aside.
-This option must be exercised within twenty-one (21) days from the date of the Determination.
-Once the twenty (21) days have lapsed, the opportunity to contest has expired.
+The registered vehicle owner may request a hearing to challenge an Automated Speed Enforcement citation.
+The owner has twenty-one (21) days from the date of the issuance of the citation to contest an Automate Speed Enforcement Violation.
+At this point, the vehicle owner has the option to contest the violation either by mail or in person.
+If no response is received, either in the form of payment or a hearing request, a Notice of Determination is sent to the vehicle owner stating that he or she has been found liable by default.
+At that point, the vehicle owner must appear in person if he/she wishes to petition to set aside the default Determination.
+This option must be exercised within twenty-one (21) days of the date of the Date of Determination.
+Once the twenty-one (21) days have elapsed, the opportunity to contest has expired.
 A Notice of Final Determination is mailed informing the vehicle owner that their options to challenge the ticket, both administratively and judicially, have been forfeited.
 A penalty that can be equal to the fine amount is assessed once the ticket reaches Final Determination status.

 The following defenses are allowed for most speeding tickets:

-If I receive an Automated Speed enforcement violation, can I see video of the alleged violation on the internet?
+If I receive an Automated Speed enforcement citation, can I see video of the alleged violation on the internet?

-Yes, video and digital still photos will be made available.
+Yes, digital video and still photographs will be made available to the registered vehicle owner.
 The recorded speed will also be made available.
-Instructions on the violation will show you how to access a secured website.
+Instructions on the violation will show you how to access the video recording and the still photographs on a secured website.

 If I receive an Automated Speed Enforcement violation, can anyone see my violation or is it private?

-Recorded images made by an Automated Speed Enforcement system are confidential and shall be made available only to the alleged violator and governmental and law enforcement agencies for purposes of adjudicating a violation, statistical purposed or other governmental purposes.
+Recorded images made by an Automated Speed Enforcement system are confidential and shall be made available only to the alleged violator and governmental and law enforcement agencies for purposes of adjudicating a violation, statistical purposes, or other valid governmental purposes.